hardikr/define.py/README.md

 ###Notes

-Uses Google's unofficial Definitions API (see code).
-May break :-/
+Uses Google's undocumented Definitions API (see code).
+May break some time in the future :-/